Haywards Heath – St Wilfrid

 ii.
 (Baptistery) Badly faded, by Morris and F Madox Brown, 1867.
 The figure of St Peter is said to represent Morris (D Verey p 88).

-(image) 4.
-(East window) Resurrection by Wainwright and Waring, designed by A Acket, 1962 (www.stainedglassrecords.org.uk retrieved on 10/3/2013).
-Bright and not really in keeping with the glass by Morris and Co, but well designed in an expressionist style.
+4. (East window) Resurrection by Wainwright and Waring, designed by A Acket, 1962 (www.stainedglassrecords.org.uk retrieved on 10/3/2013).
+It is a powerful design, based on an intense blue and though not in the idiom of the rest of the glass doers not dominate unduly.

 5. (Tower and north aisle, fourth window) Burlison and Grylls, 1891-93 (CDK 1894 pt 2).